Scheduling the Final Examination

 It is highly recommended that you attend the "Thesis Formatting Workshop" which is presented by the Graduate School every semester (dates will be advertised by email early in the semester).

-- You are required to meet with the Graduate Program Coordinator at least 1-2 months in advance of the proposed exam date to ensure that you understand requirements and the scheduling process for the Final Exam.
-You should also be mindful of the Graduate School's Graduation Deadlines.
+- You should become familiar with the information on this website at least 1-2 months in advance of the proposed exam date to ensure that you understand the requirements and scheduling process for the Final Exam.
+You should also be aware of the Graduate School's Graduation Deadlines.
+Feel free to consult with the BME Grad Office as needed.

-- Once you and your Thesis Committee have agreed upon the date for the exam (recommend doing this approximately 2 months in advance of proposed exam date so that schedules can be coordinated), you must schedule the room (preferred room is MJIS 2001; use RAT (Resource Allocation Tool) for on-line scheduling of conference rooms.
-MJIS 2001 must be reserved from an MJIS computer.
-Students located elsewhere may email Jo Gelfand at firstname.lastname@example.org to reserve MJIS 2001.
-You are fully responsible for knowing and adhering to room use policies (which for rooms under the RAT system are available online when you reserve the room).
+- Once you and your Thesis Committee have agreed upon the date and time, you must schedule an appropriate room in which to hold the exam.
+The preferred room is MJIS 2001; use RAT (Resource Allocation Tool) from an MJIS computer to submit a reservation request online.
+Students located outside MJIS may email Jo Gelfand at firstname.lastname@example.org to reserve MJIS 2001, and be sure to state the reason and your advisor's name.
+You are fully responsible for adhering to room use policies.
 At least two committee members must be physically present in the room for your exam (others may join by videoconference).
-Indianapolis students may hold their exams in Indianapolis if the committee approves, but the student must also arrange for a room with videoconference capabilities in MJIS using the RAT system.
-If MJIS 2001 is not available for the proposed exam date, please notify the Graduate Program Assistant at WeldonBMEGrad@purdue.edu for acceptable, alternative rooms.
+Indianapolis students may hold their exams in Indianapolis if the committee approves, but the student must also reserve a conference room at Purdue West Lafayette to accommodate those attendees and make the videoconference arrangements (WebEx is suggested).
+If MJIS 2001 is not available on the needed date, please notify the Graduate Program Assistant at WeldonBMEGrad@purdue.edu for acceptable alternative rooms.

-In order to officially schedule your exam, you must submit the electronic GS Form 8 via myPurdue - go to your electronic plan of study and then choose the link for requesting the examining committee.
-The electronic form must be submitted by you and be signed by your research advisor at least 17 business days before the proposed date of the exam or the exam cannot be scheduled.
+In order to officially schedule your exam, you must submit the electronic GS Form 8 via myPurdue under the Academics tab and then choose the link for requesting the examining committee.
+The electronic form must be submitted by you and be signed by your research advisor and Weldon BME Head at least 17 business days before the proposed exam date.

 In the case of co-advisors, one of them will need to sign.The exam is not officially scheduled until the Graduate School sends such notification to the BME Graduate Office.